snowdimon/IPIS/docs/quickstart.md

 Download the example patch from `assets/chevron_example.svg` (or use any image editing software to draw a circle with `01` inside and a row of small touching circles with `01`).

 If you cannot open SVG, here is a simple text-based design:
+┌─────┐
+│ 01  │ (main circle)
+└─────┘
+┌───┐
+│01 │ (stack disc)
+└───┘

+## Step 3: Print and Cut

+- Print the design on paper (or iron‑on transfer paper).
+- Cut out the shape, leaving a small border.
+- If possible, laminate or cover with clear tape for durability.

+## Step 4: Attach Velcro

+- Stick a small piece of Velcro hook on the back of the patch.
+- Attach the corresponding Velcro loop to your jacket, backpack, or uniform.

+## Step 5: Wear It!

+Your first IPIS patch is ready.
+It says: *I am on Earth (01), and I was born here (stack 01).*

+## What’s Next?

+- When you move to another place (e.g., a Moon simulation base), you can add a new stack disc.
+- If you perform a "spacewalk" (EVA) in a simulator, you can add an `E` disc.
+- Use the [Stack Guide](stack_guide.md) to learn how to update your patch properly.

+## Share Your Creation

+Post a photo of your IPIS patch on social media with #IPIS #Duranki.
+Show the world that you are ready for the future of space identity!